exonum/exonum-doc/src/home/design-overview.md

 an atomic patch that should be applied to the key-value storage.
 Transactions are authenticated with the help of public-key digital signatures.
 Transactions need to be verified and ordered before they are considered accepted / committed.
-Both these tasks are performed by [the consensus algorithm](#consensus).
+Both verification and ordering are performed by [the consensus algorithm](#consensus).

 Transactions are templated; each transaction template has a set of variable parameters,